nlpsuperstar/nlp_team_project/README.md

 With a baseline of ~60.5%, we were able to create machine learning models that were able to successfuly predict whether or not a repository was written in JavaScript or not with an accuracy of 81.94%.
 The features given to our models were the "clean", "stemmed" and "lemmatized" versions of our data, and our top performing model was a Multinomial Naive Bayes model.

+Moving forward, we would like to try and implement word count and word length to our models.
+We would also like to see how our models perform on different repositories on GitHub such as top trending or by topic.

 ### III.
 Data Context
 ---